 History & Function: The National Honor Society was formed in 1921 to create an enthusiasm for scholarship, to stimulate a desire to render service, to promote worthy leadership, and to encourage the development of character in the nation’s secondary school students.

 Qualifications: A student must be at Newark Tech for at least one semester and a member of the junior or senior class.
 Candidates eligible for selection to the Newark Tech chapter must have a minimum cumulative grade point average of 3.5.
 Candidates eligible for selection must have good attendance (no more than 15 points—2 points per unexcused absence, 1 point per unexcused tardy).
-Candidates are expected to submit a student information form, three teacher recommendations and a Vice Principal recommendation.
+Candidates are expected to submit a student information form, two teacher recommendations and a Vice Principal recommendation.
 Their eligibility shall then be considered by the Faculty Council based upon their service, leadership, and character.
 All members are required to accumulate ten hours of community service by the end of the school year.

 Induction: Candidates are considered members after the induction ceremony which is held every year in the fall.